MananGandhi1810/100x-buildathon/README.md

 2.  **Pull Request Analyzer**: Analyzes pull requests for quality, potential issues, and provides summaries.
 3.  **Vulnerability Scanner**: Scans codebases for known security vulnerabilities.
 4.  **Chat with Code**: Allows developers to interact with their codebase using natural language queries.
-5.  **Deploy with Chat**: Enables project deployment through chat-based commands.
+5.  **Deploy**: Enables project deployment through chat-based commands.
 6.  **Code Structure Visualization**: Provides tools to visualize the architecture and dependencies of a codebase.
 7.  **Automated Testing**: Facilitates the generation and execution of automated tests.
 8.  **Development Environment Provisioning**: Automates the setup of development environments.